jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

     my_ros2_image
 ```

-Once we are in the Docker container, we source the install setup script and run the RPLidar ROS 2 launch file.
-We then list the nodes, topics, and services to ensure the RPLidar is running correctly.
+Once in the Docker container, we source the install setup script and run the RPLidar ROS 2 launch file.
+We then list the nodes, topics, and services to verify the RPLidar runs correctly.

 ```
 $ ros2 launch rplidar_ros rplidar_a1_launch.py serial_port:=/dev/ttyUSB0